hemenge133/screen-view-mcp/README.md

 - 🔍 AI-powered scene analysis with Claude Vision
 - 🤖 Seamless integration with MCP-compatible AI assistants
 - 🛠️ Easy configuration and setup
+- 🔄 Support for both stdio and SSE transports

 ### 🎯 Use Cases